-Officials from the Department of Social Services and Office of the State Auditor each assume the proposal will have no fiscal impact on their respective organizations.
+In response to the previous version, officials from the Department of Social Services and Office of the State Auditor each assumed the proposal would have no fiscal impact on their respective organizations.
 Oversight does not have any information to the contrary.
 Therefore, Oversight will reflect a zero impact in the fiscal note for these agencies.